How Do I Get a Letter or Document Notarized?

 Milwaukee, WI 53233

-Note: transcripts can also be ordered via the National Student Clearinghouse portal.
-You must make a note on the transcript request that your transcript requires notarization.
+Note: transcripts can also be ordered via the Marquette storefront on the Parchment website.
+You must attach the Transcript Order Special Handling Addendum to the transcript request via Parchment to indicate your transcript requires notarization.

 - A letter will be affixed to the official transcript and to a copy of your diploma.
 The letter confirms that the transcript and diploma are true and exact.